s1dharth-s/containercraft/README.md

     ![image](https://github.com/s1dharth-s/containercraft/assets/16634798/7a5f552d-705b-4bd0-b882-7c93bdc92293)

-4. To manually launch as a dev container, or if you missed the prompt, press `F1` and then select **Dev Containers: Reopen in Container command**
+4. To manually launch as a dev container, or if you missed the prompt, press `F1` and then select **Dev Containers: Reopen in Container command**.
+Building an image for the first time will take longer than launching a workspace with an already build image.

    ![image](https://github.com/s1dharth-s/containercraft/assets/16634798/550c5405-c2af-4dcd-92d1-a7a3d3c1e9cb)